robsim378/rosbridge-docker/README.txt

 This is a Docker container that builds ROS 2 and the ROS 1 bridge from source, allowing new message types to be added to the ROS 1 bridge.

-Using the ROS 1 bridge.
 ----------------------------------------------
+Using the ROS 1 bridge

 Instructions:
 	1. From the rosbridge_docker directory, run the command 'source project_aliases'.
 This file contains a few aliases that are useful for building and using this Docker container.
 	2. Run the command 'bridge_run' to launch the Docker container.